-The same accessibility laws that are applied to the web, also apply to PDFs.
-Any website that links to PDFs, is required to make sure that the PDFs are accessible for screen reader users, but what makes a PDF accessible?
+Web accessibility laws also apply to PDFs.
+Any website that links to PDFs is required to make sure that these PDFs are accessible for screen reader users.
+But what makes a PDF accessible?

-The first thing to understand is that when a PDF is opened via the web browser, it is by default loaded in the browser itself.
-However, most web browsers lack the ability to expose the semantics of PDFs to the screen reader making it unusable to the end-user.
-The PDF first needs to be downloaded and opened locally in Adobe Acrobat Reader which allows for the PDF to be accessed by the screen reader.
+The first thing to understand is that when a PDF is opened via the web browser, most often it is by default loaded in the browser itself.
+However, most web browsers lack the ability to expose the semantics of PDFs to screen readers, making it inaccessible to a blind or low-vision end-user.
+The PDF must first be downloaded and opened locally in Adobe Acrobat Reader, which allows the PDF to be accessed by the screen reader.

 - Proper Heading Structures